James A. Garfield: 5 Major Accomplishments

 Cleaned up the corruption in the post office

 Garfield allowed for unbiased investigation into the Star Route scandal that rocked the Post Office Department in 1881.
-As at the time, the department was the most bloated and inefficient department in the U.S. Garfield worked to change this and clean up the corruption that had plagued the post office.
+As at the time, the department was the most bloated and inefficient department in the United States.
+Garfield worked to change this and clean up the corruption that had plagued the post office for many decades.
 He gave investigators the permission to follow the evidence and go after anyone who was implicated in the Star Route scandal.

 Pushed for Civil rights for African Americans